BedquiltDB/bedquilt-core/doc/guide/installation.md

 select bq_find('test', '{}');
 ```

-If it doesn't crash, then `bedquilt-core` is installed and ready to use.
+If the query doesn't crash, then `bedquilt-core` is installed and ready to use.

 ## Next steps

 Now you can install a client library
-(such as [pybedquilt](http://pybedquilt.readthedocs.org)), and start using BedquiltDB.
+(such as [pybedquilt](http://pybedquilt.readthedocs.org)), read the [BedquiltDB Guide](index.md) and start using BedquiltDB.